Inbound sales is the process that aims to constantly nurture your customers, so they can finally become your product’s ambassadors.

 What is Inbound Sales?

 Inbound Sales is a sales methodology that prioritizes individual buyers, their needs, challenges, pain points, and goals.

 Contrary to standard sales methods, here, instead of focusing on closing a sale as soon as possible, you educate, inform, nurture, and guide your lead through the decision-making process.

 That’s why it’s crucial to get to know the buyer’s behavior and to analyze how he or she interacts with what we put out.
 This means how such a lead interacts with your website, product, service, blog posts, etc.

 Thanks to such insights you’ll be able to better tailor the path that a buyer takes to become your customer.

 Inbound sales is a total opposite practice to the traditional understanding of sales management.

 With the outbreak and visible success of inbound marketing, there was a need to come up with a sales approach that would better align with customers’ behavior.
 The main concept behind inbound vs outbound sales is their methodology.

-Another distinguishing feature is that in case of inbound sales your potential buyers come to you, while in the second – you approach them.
+Another distinguishing feature is that in the case of inbound sales your potential buyers come to you, while in the second – you approach them.

-In the outbound sales, you need to reach out to the leads educating them about your product and kind of “pushing” them to buy it.
+In outbound sales, you need to reach out to the leads educating them about your product and kind of “pushing” them to buy it.
 As an example, sales reps often use cold calling when trying to reach potential clients.